ADGEfficiency/adgefficiency.github.io/_posts/2017-10-30-jevons-paradox.md

   - Energy Basics
   - Energy
 classes: wide
-excerpt: The benefits of energy efficiency are not so simple.
+excerpt: Energy efficiency is not so simple.
 ---
 ```
 created: 2017-10-30, updated: 2022-09-04